anandvardhanmishra/visualizing-spotify/README.md

 Visualizing your Spotify app - top tracks, artists, playlists

+## Logging In

+Spotify App API in development mode only allows restricted access.
+You won't be able to access the project if you login.
+You need to setup.
+Steps below.

 ## Local Installation & Set Up

 1. Register a Spotify App in your [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/) and add `http://localhost:8888/callback` as a Redirect URI in the app settings